CERC — Environmental Software and Services

 Tricia Gilmour, PhD, patricia.gilmour@cerc.co.uk

-Tricia received her PhD of Geophysics from the University of Cambridge and joined CERC in 1998.
+Tricia received her PhD of Geophysics from University of Cambridge and joined CERC in 1998.
 She is currently responsible for managing training, workshops and company I.T., and designs CERC's training courses and their corresponding training material.
-Tricia has also been involved in a number of consultancy projects using ADMS 4, ADMS-Urban and EMIT.
+Tricia has also been involved in a number of consultancy projects using ADMS, ADMS-Urban and EMIT.

 Jonathan Handley, PhD, jonathan.handley@cerc.co.uk